Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Automated Verification

 \section{Automated Verification}

-The main application of reachability analysis is to verify that a system satisfies a given specification.
-Based on our novel automated parameter tuning approach, we introduce an algorithm for the fully-automated verification of linear systems, which automatically refines the tightness of the reachable set inner-approximation and outer-approximation until the given specification can be either verified or falsified.
+One core application of reachability analysis is the verification of safety specifications.
+Based on our automated parameter tuning approach, we introduce a fully automated verification algorithm for linear systems, which iteratively refines the tightness of the reachable set inner-approximation and outer-approximation until a given specification can be verified or falsified.
 We consider specifications of the form

-defined by a list of safe goal sets $\{\safeSet{1},\dots,\safeSet{\nrSafeSets{}}\} \subset \Rn{}$ and a list of unsafe forbidden sets $\{\unsafeSet{1},\dots,\unsafeSet{\nrUnsafeSets{}}\} \subset \Rn{}$, both specified as polytopes in halfspace representation.
-While we omit the dependence on time here for simplicity, the extension to time-varying goal sets and forbidden sets is straightforward.
+defined by a list of safe sets $\{\safeSet{1},\dots,\safeSet{\nrSafeSets{}}\} \subset \R{n}$ and a list of unsafe sets $\{\unsafeSet{1},\dots,\unsafeSet{\nrUnsafeSets{}}\} \subset \R{n}$, both specified as polytopes in halfspace representation.
+While we omit the dependence on time here for simplicity, the extension to time-varying safe sets and unsafe sets is straightforward.
 To check if the reachable set satisfies the specification, we need to perform containment and intersection checks on zonotopes and constrained zonotopes: